 Ma Rainey’s Band

-An hour later Ma eventually arrives with her lady friend, Dussie Mae, and her nephew, Sylvester.
+An hour later, Ma eventually arrives with her lady friend, Dussie Mae, and Sylvester’s nephew.
 Tempers and volatile personalities rise with the summer heat between the record producers, the musician and ‘Ma’ Rainey.

 Chadwick Boseman’s Final Role

 Chadwick plays Levee, the ambitious, young trumpet player.
-He is fueled by dreams of being successful, having his own blues band and of Sturdyvant, the record producer promise record his songs .
+He is fueled by dreams of being successful, having his own blues band, and Sturdivant, the record producer, promises to record his songs.
 But years of pain, abuse and disappointed hopes boil to the surface, erupting in tragedy.

 Awards for Ma Rainey’s Black Bottom

-The Netflix film received 5 Academy Awards nominations, including Best Actor for Boseman, Best Actress for Davis, and won awards; Makeup and Hairstyling and Costume Design.
+The Netflix film received 5 Academy Awards nominations, including Best Actor for Boseman, Best Actress for Davis, and Makeup and Hairstyling and Costume Design awards.